 Experience & Skills

 An effective Dietitian possesses extensive knowledge about the ways in which food and nutrition affect health.
 They must be able to use problem-solving skills to determine the needs of their clients, and create appropriate and reasonable meal plans based on these needs.
-Detiticians must also be able to assess whether or not their plans are working, and alter them according to their findings.
+A dietitians must also be able to assess whether or not their plans are working, and alter them according to their findings.
 Furthermore, these professionals should be able to listen to their patients, help them understand their goals, and be efficient communicators.
 Through discussion, clients should have a clear understanding of the goals, costs and restrictions of their meal plan.

 “The most important experience and training is obtained during your course work and internship,” Reisdorf stressed.

-Dietitians themselves should be mindful of good health, and enjoy promoting strong nutritional practices amongst others.
+Dietitians themselves should be mindful of good health, and enjoy promoting strong nutritional practices among others.
 They should also be kind and considerate to those struggling with health-related topics such as obesity, high blood pressure, and high cholesterol levels, etc. They should genuinely want to see the health of their patients improve, while being supportive and caring about their emotional needs.
 Thus, Dietitians must also be empathetic and able to understand how difficult a change in diet can be for some individuals.

-“In this career professionals need to be able to work well with an interdisciplinary team, be detail oriented and be very, very patient,” Reisdorf explained.
+“In this career, professionals need to be able to work well with an interdisciplinary team, be detail oriented and be very, very patient,” Reisdorf explained.
 “Dietitians should also be task-oriented, and most RDs are very type-A personalities.”

 Most Dietitians work full-time, although about 25 percent choose to seek part-time employment.
 Depending on the employer, Dietitians may be asked to work evenings or weekends to accommodate the schedules and needs of their clients.
 Additionally, due to the nature of their work, most Dietitians choose to live healthy lifestyles themselves.
 Learn more about other careers in healthcare and their lifestyles.

 “RDs work in so many capacities, meaning that everyday is different.
 Most play some sort of role in seeing patients, either in an outpatient or inpatient setting, creating nutrition plans for these patients or having some hand in food service.”